Rights and Responsibilities

 - Witness – To be able to offer a defense by having a material and/or character witnesses speak on his/her behalf.

 - Advisor – To have a Bethune-Cookman University faculty, staff, or student attend the hearing in the role of a friend, advisor, or counselor.
 If an accused student desires to have an advisor/attorney of their choice present at the hearing, that advisor may not speak or represent the student.
 They are present for consultation purposes only.
-Also, students who would like to have an advisor/attorney present will need to notify the Dean of Students’ of the person’s name and contact information at least two business days before the scheduled hearing.
-This prior notification will provide an opportunity for the Dean of Students to request University Counsel’s presence at the hearing.
+Also, students who would like to have an advisor/attorney present will need to notify the Vice President for Enrollment Management ’ of the person’s name and contact information at least two business days before the scheduled hearing.
+This prior notification will provide an opportunity for the Vice President for Enrollment Management to request University Counsel’s presence at the hearing.

 - Written Decision – To have a written response reporting the results of the hearing.